Long Island Nursing Home Abuse Attorney

-Placing a parent, grandparent, or loved one in a nursing home is not an easy choice.
-Typically, nursing homes will give you a tour of the facility to put your mind at ease, but not all of these facilities or their staff are as honest or as committed to their job as you may think.
-Sadly, nursing home abuse is reported in homes all across the country (as approximately one-third of homes have been cited).
+Placing a parent, grandparent, or loved one in a nursing home is never an easy choice.
+Facilities often give you a tour and put your mind at ease, but not every staff member is as honest or as committed as you deserve.
+Sadly, nursing home abuse is a documented, systemic problem: approximately one-third of nursing homes nationwide have received citations for it.

-If your loved one has fallen victim to any form of abuse, let the Law Office of Gregory A. Goodman, P.C. fight to protect them.
-Our Long Island nursing home abuse attorney prioritizes accessibility to our clients.
-We are committed to pursuing justice and compensation on your loved one's behalf.
+If your loved one has been harmed, let the The Law Office of Gregory A. Goodman, P.C. fight for them.
+We prioritize accessibility to our clients and are committed to pursuing justice and compensation on your loved one’s behalf.

 Common Signs of Nursing Home Abuse